Skip to content

 2. The matrix equation for two masses connected by a spring is

-\[ \omega^2 \mathbf{u_0} = \frac{\kappa}{m} \begin{pmatrix} 1 & -1 \\ -1 & 1 &\\ \end{pmatrix}\mathbf{u_0} \]
+\[ \omega^2 \mathbf{u}_0 = \frac{\kappa}{m} \begin{pmatrix} 1 & -1 \\ -1 & 1 \end{pmatrix}\mathbf{u}_0 \]

-We know that one eigenvector should corresponds to the translation of the entire system: $\mathbf{u}_0^{(1)} = [1 \ 1 ]^\text{T} $ with eigenfrequency equal to zero.
-The other eigenvector describes the anti-symmetric motion of the two masses: $\mathbf{u}_0^{(2)} = [1 \ -1 ]^\text{T} $.
-Multiplying with the matrix yields the associated eigenfrequency \(\omega_2 = \sqrt{\frac{2\kappa}{m}}\).
+We know that one eigenvector should correspond to the translation of the entire system: \(\mathbf{u}_0^{(1)} = [1 \ 1 ]^\text{T}\) with eigenfrequency equal to zero.
+The other eigenvector describes the antisymmetric motion of the two masses: \(\mathbf{u}_0^{(2)} = [1 \ -1 ]^\text{T}\).
+Multiplying by the matrix yields the associated eigenfrequency \(\omega_2 = \sqrt{\frac{2\kappa}{m}}\).

 3. The matrix is